-What was the medical school experience in Mexico and how did you feel about the transfer to Hospital Metropolitano de San German in Puerto Rico like?
+What was the medical school experience in Mexico like, and how did you feel about the transfer to Hospital Metropolitano de San German in Puerto Rico?

 My medical school experience was a pretty great one!
-I got the opportunity to live in a country with a different culture, experience how medicine is done in other places, and make lifelong friends!
+Sure, there are always things you wish you could change, but I got the opportunity to live in a country with a different culture, experience how medicine is done in other places, and make lifelong friends!
 I also loved the sense of community.
 Being at a place with like-minded individuals who share similar goals was amazing!
 It gives you the sense you’re not alone in this journey.
-In terms of structure, the schools teaching format varied, but it was mainly based on course lectures.
+What I mainly disliked was that the education is given in the international program (for US students) wasn’t very relevant to what the USMLE required us to learn, so the process of studying for the Boards was more challenging.
+Fortunately, we addressed the issue, and I believe the school started taking action towards providing a more relevant course for US students.
+The school’s teaching format varied, but it was mainly based on course lectures.
 For certain subjects like anatomy, we also had laboratory hours.
-Something I want to highlight is that for the first 2 years we had a weekly course called DHC, which in Spanish stands for “Destrezas y Habilidades Clínicas” (Clinical Skills & Abilities) where we learn all about proper history and physical examination.
+Something I want to highlight is that for the first 2 years we had a weekly course called DHC, which in Spanish stands for “Destrezas y Habilidades Clínicas” (Clinical Skills & Abilities) where we learn all about the proper history and physical examination.
 Also, the school created PMS, which stands for “Programa Medicina en la Comunidad” (Community Medicine Program) where students can go to different clinics around the state and help out communities in need with basic medical services, medicine, and food.
 In regards to transferring back to Puerto Rico, that is something that I’ve always wanted to do.
 It provided a good US clinical experience where I have learned very much.
 I’m very grateful for the opportunity to be part of HMSG.

 Can you tell me more about the internship you are doing in Puerto Rico?